Any Meal, Any Time, By Reservation

 Additionally, our model of serving one menu per night Chef’s Taster style also helps us control cost and is the newest, most hip way of structuring a restaurant.
 Many of the biggest chefs in the world are adopting this model and it makes sense.
 They are more focused on farm to table and on taking advantage of the freshest possible foods.
 It also allows them to flex their creative muscles.
 I would argue that by giving up a little control you actually get a better quality meal.
 Restaurants that have huge menus cannot possibly make everything great.
 Their recipes have to be dumbed down so that many people can make them and so that they taste the same every time someone comes in.
 To me that is boring.
 I like the fact that what I am getting is the best possible product the chef can produce on that given day and that it may not be like anything I have ever had before.
 In fact, I go out of my way to seek out restaurants that have chef’s taster menus because that is my preferred method of dining.
 Will I like everything they put in front of me??
 Maybe not.
 But that’s not the point.
 The point is that it is an experience and an opportunity to try something new.
 That being said, I am more than happy and willing to accommodate people’s dietary restrictions and/or likes/dislikes, but I will strongly encourage you to try something before you dismiss it as something you don’t like.
 Tastes change all the time and not everyone prepares things the same.
 You may not have liked butternut squash before, but in crispy ravioli format I guarantee you will love it.
 That being said, if you book for a night and tell me you absolutely despise something on the menu but still want to book, I will do what I can to adjust the menu for you within reason.
 Because it is just me in the kitchen preparing all the food, I have the liberty and ability to adjust menus much more readily than a large restaurant.
 And I know I will do it right because I am not relying on an underpaid restaurant worker who doesn’t care to do it.

 And one final note.
 While I do require reservations, I do not necessarily have to have them a week in advance, unless of course it is a menu that happens to sell out.
 I often am able to accommodate someone 24 hours in advance or less, even though I prefer 48 hours so I have time to source my ingredients.
 Even day of in some cases if it is a smaller party or if I’ve had a cancellation.
 So don’t let the reservation part of it scare you off.
-We don’t want to make it difficult for people to book, we just want people to realize that we are a small mom and pop organization and that in order for us to do what we do in a way that is affordable enough so that we can stay afloat, we have to have some criteria for keeping those costs down.
+We don’t want to make it difficult for people to book at our bed and breakfast for foodies, we just want people to realize that we are a small mom and pop organization and that in order for us to do what we do in a way that is affordable enough so that we can stay afloat, we have to have some criteria for keeping those costs down.
 I think most people can appreciate that in this challenging economy.
 Is what we do for everyone??
 No. And I am mindful of that.
 But I think more people would be amenable to trying us if they really understood what exactly it is that we do.
 We always like to say, food is an adventure.
 In fact, it is the safest one you can possibly take.
 (Certainly more so than say jumping out of an airplane, which we just recently did, but I digress.)
 Sometimes the greatest pleasures in life come from throwing caution to the wind and trying something new, and for me, new experiences in the culinary realm are the most fun kind of adventures you can try.